Write a comment

 Biometric data appointment

-On the day of your biometric data appointment, be at the Migraciones office 15 - 30 minutes before your appointment.
-You will only need your printed (!) appointment and passport.
+On the day of your biometric data appointment, arrive at the Migraciones office 15-30 minutes before your appointment, bringing:

 Picking up your new carné